-Referrers are where your traffic is coming from before folks land at your site.
-Where your site visitors were when they clicked on a link to enter your site.
-Your hosting server tracks this info no matter what type of site you have HTML, WordPress, Joomla, PHP or ASP.
+Referrers are where your traffic is coming from before visitors land at your site, where your site visitors were when they clicked on a link to enter your website.
+Your hosting server tracks this info no matter what type of site you have HTML, WordPress, Joomla, PHP, or ASP.

 When you know where your traffic is coming from, what topics searchers find interesting, what pages keep them on your site following links to more of your hand-crafted offerings — you then know what’s hot!

 When you are in your Google Analytics dashboard for your site, gravitate to Acquisition > All Traffic then Referrals.
 There you will find the sites, including search engines, that referred visitors to yours.